somanjansahaweb/POS-Transaction-System/README.md

 🧠 Learning Outcomes

-By working on this project, you strengthen your understanding of:
+By working on this project, i strengthen my understanding of:

 Practical use of dictionaries and sets for data handling